-Why Miss USA’s Answers On Feminism And Health Care Matter After The Competition
+Why Were Miss USA's Comments On Health Care Controversial?

 Miss USA District of Columbia, Kára McCullough, is a black woman, a nuclear scientist and an advocate for science education, which makes her another fantastic show of diversity in the line up of title winners.

 Last year, Deshauna Barber took the crown.
 She was the first black female soldier (and first soldier at all!) to do so.